MSFT-Cantro/project-ledger-docs/backlog/2. bugs/DESIGN_SYSTEM_AUDIT.md

 - **EnhancedTable**: Successfully deployed in 3 complex admin pages
 - **TabsContainer**: Successfully deployed in AdminAccountDetailPage with 4 tabs
 - **FormSection**: Successfully deployed in AdminAccountEditPage
+- **Standard HTML/CSS**: Used for simpler layouts (AdminUserDetailPage, AdminSettingsPage) instead of complex MUI wrappers
 - **Docker Testing**: All changes validated in Docker environment (16 builds)
 - **Phase 2 Complete**: All 8 admin pages migrated ✅